wroney688/k8s-pi/README.md

 # Multi-arch Docker build
 - This is TBD as a result of this testbed becoming a hybrid of armv7 and armv8 (32/64 bit).
 The idea is to use this in combination with the wroney/rpi-blueocean project to build arm and arm64 images and push them to docker hub.
 This will allow a true arm64 build of Jenkins instead of running the armv7 version (since it's just a Java app) on the armv8 nodes.

+# Setup of CGroups and Fix for Prometheus
+- This is TBD.
+Prometheus will crash a node over time due to unbounded memory consumption.
+The correction is to adjust cgroup usage so that evictions occur sooner.
+The eviction "should" reset the memory consumption.
+Another option is to adjust Prometheus metric collection; however, this involves digging into the missing/incorrect/gappy open-source documentation to figure out how to limit appropriately for a microcloud.

 # Quicklinks
 [Assumes you have run kubectl proxy]